Csantos07/ari-flashcard/Readme.md

+* Edit Card
-- Edit/update deck and cards?
+  - Reusable form for Edit and Create

 - Restrictions for study
   - must have more than 3 cards
-- Reusable components for the forms?

 ---

 ## At this point

+- [x] Reusable components for deck

+- [x] Edit/update deck

 - [x] Delete a card